dluiscosta/weather_api/README.md

 ![Sytem Architecture Chart](https://i.ibb.co/T2tdV30/weather-diagram-1.png)

-The automated tests run in a third, independent container, refering to the docker-compose service ```api-tests-service```.
-It uses the same image and configurations as ```api-service``` and, with [pytest](https://docs.pytest.org/en/stable/), is only run at the development stage.
+The automated tests, which use [pytest](https://docs.pytest.org/en/stable/), also run in the container referring to the docker-compose service ```api-service```, although not simultaneously with the full exposed API.